Kentucky Trivia

 November 18, 1988, Rep. Donnie Gedling of Hardinsburg, Chairman of the Kentucky General Assembly’s Tobacco Taskforce , said that UofL’s proposal to segregate smokers and ban smoking on campus is an insult to Kentucky farmers.

 November 18, 1995, the 14th annual Kentucky Book Fair occurred in Frankfort and featured 130 regional and national writers .
-The event drew 5,000 participants and sold about 11,000 blocks.
+The event drew 5,000 participants and sold about 11,000 books.
 Andy Rooney and Nick Clooney attended.

 On November 18, 2001, Rick Pitino coached his 1st basketball game as UofL’s head coach .
 The Cardinals crushed South Alabama 92-38.